 The Remuneration Committee has been entrusted by the Board to determine that the levels of remuneration are sufficient to attract and retain Directors of quality required to manage the business of the Group.
-The Remuneration Committee is entrusted under its term of reference to assist the Board, amongst others, to recommend to the Board the remuneration of the Executive Directors.
+The Remuneration Committee is entrusted under its terms of reference to assist the Board, amongst others, to recommend to the Board the remuneration of the Executive Directors.
 In the case of Non-Executive Directors, the level of remuneration shall reflect the experience and level of responsibilities undertaken by abstaining the Non-Executive Directors concerned from discussion on their individual remuneration.
 During the financial year under review, the Committee met once attended by all members.

-Details of Directors' remuneration for the financial year ended 31 December 2016 are as follows:
+Directors' remuneration for the financial year ended 31 December 2017 are broadly categorised into the following bands: